openvstorage/alba/README.md

 Unlike most alternatives, Alba is a consistent store.
 Since it is optimised for the types of objects Open vStorage's volume driver needs to store and retrieve, Alba has become the default object storage backend for Open vStorage.

-This also means Alba is not a general purpose object store (yet).
+This also means Alba is not a general purpose object store.
-Currently, you will have problems storing gigabyte size objects.
+Currently, you might have problems storing gigabyte size objects.

 License